 What's the goal of the Quantified Flu?

 The question we want to answer is: Can the various physiological parameters tracked by our wearables help to predict when we’re getting sick?
-This question equally applies to the flu and the common cold!
+With the COVID-19 pandemic influencing all of our lives right now, this question seems more timely than ever.
+But it's not only the pandemic, this question equally applies to the flu and the common cold!

 There is some preliminary data which shows that the data from wearables (like resting heart rate and sleep quality) might be predictive of coming down with a cold.
 Which offers a great opportunity for a collective citizen science approach!